Lawrence-Chiappelli/python/README.md

 3. Paste the code accordingly
 4. Run the code

-*The code can now run and be tested.*
+*The code should now be running accordingly.*

 ### Description of each program: